-- 1. Satisfactory completion of 114 credit hours, including all required courses. - 2.
-Satisfactory completion of 1,500 minimum hours of clinical practicum. - 3.
-Satisfactory completion of 200 minimum clock hours of community service practicum. - 4.
-A cumulative grade point average of 3.0 or higher and no more than two grades or six credit hours of "C." - 5.
+- 2. Satisfactory completion of 1,500 minimum hours of clinical practicum. - 3.
+Satisfactory completion of 200 minimum clock hours of community service practicum.

+- 4. A cumulative grade point average of 3.0 or higher and no more than two grades or six credit hours of "C." - 5.
 Fulfillment of the Residency Requirement. - 6.
 Successful completion of all qualifying examinations. - 7.
 Successful completion of a Doctoral Dissertation and Oral Defense. - 8.
-Satisfactory completion of an approved Internship. - 9.
-Submission of completed Graduation Application and full payment of all outstanding tuition and fees. - 10.
+Satisfactory completion of an approved Internship. - Submission of completed Graduation Application and full payment of all outstanding tuition and fees. - 10.
 Recommendation by the Faculty to the Board of Trustees for the conferral of the Doctor of Psychology in Clinical Psychology.